svgeesus/ondesModulaire/offsets/offsets.md

 Large multiturn pot at top of panel, panel mount not PCB.

-Below that, tucked in the corners, two front-acessible PCB mount gain trimmers.
+Below that, tucked in the corners, two front-accessible PCB mount gain trimmers.

 ~~Switch to enable/disable ultrafine?~~ Dropped, no room.